What is DDP Shipping?

 Whether buying or selling overseas, it’s important to be familiar with the International Commercial Terms (Incoterms).
 The terms were updated in January 2020 which can be downloaded from the ICC website.

 Offering a secure form of international shipping will help you expand your business globally but with rising costs along every step of the supply chain journey.
-We offer both DDP and DAP shipping and have experts in-house to help talk you through shipping options, fulfilment and international expansion.
+As a reliable 3PL solution, we offer both DDP and DAP shipping and have experts in-house to help talk you through shipping options, fulfilment and international expansion.

 Click here to find out more about DDP and DAP.